-- A. This is executed down the length of the gym. - B. A salute or courtesy pose required. - C. There may be a short introduction prior to the salute or courtesy pose. - D. There should be eight (8) counts of marching done (Starting on the Left foot) straight forward immediately after the salute or courtesy pose with NO release of baton. - E. Then another eight (8) counts should be done as you continue down the floor.
-Marching may be done consecutively or split up.
-NO release of baton. - F. Once you reach the middle (midcourt) you must execute another 16 (sixteen) counts of marching done consecutively or split up with twirling before the final salute or courtesy pose.
-NO release of baton. - G. Oblique moves are allowed past the middle. - H. All twirling patterns may be displayed (i.e. Tosses, spins, rolls, finger twirls, flash, swing). - I. The Judge for this competition will stand in front of their table facing their lane. - J. The Athlete will start to the Judges' right and continue down the floor to the Judges' left.
+- A. This is executed down and back the length of the gym. - B. A salute or courtesy pose required at beginning after optional introduction and at the end of the routine. - C. There may be a short introduction prior to the salute or courtesy pose. - D. There should be eight (8) counts of marching done (Starting on the Left foot) straight forward immediately after the salute or courtesy pose with NO release of baton. - E. Then another eight (8) counts should be done after reaching mid-court.
+NO release of baton. - F. Once you reach the end of the court; turn and continue back down the court to starting position. - G. On return leg you must execute another 16 (sixteen) counts of marching (done consecutively or split as in leg one) back down the court.
+NO release of baton. - H. Oblique moves are allowed past the middle. - I. All twirling patterns may be displayed (i.e. Tosses, spins, rolls, finger twirls, flash, swing) when not marching. - J. Athletes will be judged on leg lines, leg height, toe point, and posture. - K. The Judge for this competition will stand in front of their table facing their lane. - L. The Athlete will start to the Judges' right and continue down the floor to the Judges' left.